hazelcast/hazelcast-jet/site/website/blog/2021-03-09-billion-events-per-second.md

 mark, this is an artifact of the 40-node measurements being taken with Jet using 8.6% more threads per node (14 vs. 12).

-Since the criterion for maximum throughput is just keeping up with the input, allowing the latency to temporarily reach higher values as long as it settles back down, we did another round of tests at 80% of the maximum throughput determined for each cluster size.
-This gave us the following latency chart:
+The criterion for maximum throughput is just keeping up with the input, allowing the latency to temporarily reach higher values as long as it settles back down.
+In order to gauge Jet's stable latency at various scales, we did another round of tests at 80% of the maximum throughput determined for each cluster size.
+This gave us the following latency
+chart:

 ![Jet throughput vs. threads used](assets/2021-03-09-query5-latency.png)